List of Still Game characters: Tam Mullen

 Thomas "Tam" Mullen is portrayed by Mark Cox.
-A self-confessed "miserable bastard" (miserable in Scottish English meaning "miserly", "thrifty", or "stingy", rather than "sad" or "mean"), he is always tricking people into giving him free belongings or buying him a drink and is infamous for his unapologetic greed.
-In some episodes, he appears to be delirious at the thought of getting freebies.
-Methods of Tam's to attain these include frequently entering competitions (much to the others' annoyance, he always wins) and conning the ill (sometimes even the terminally ill) out of their valuable possessions while working as a DJ at the Western General Hospital, to the dismay of his friends.
+A self-confessed "miserable bastard", he frequently tricking people into giving him free belongings or buying him a drink, and is infamous for his unapologetic greed.
+In some episodes, he is shown to be delirious at the thought of getting freebies.
+Methods of Tam's to attain these include frequently entering competitions (much to the other's annoyance, he always wins) and conning the ill (sometimes even the terminally ill) out of their valuable possessions while working as a DJ at the Western General Hospital, to the dismay of his friends.

-He marries the local librarian, Frances Drummond, in the episode "Ring."
-His materialistic attitude often causes a rift between himself and his wife, but at 70, Tam becomes father to Tam Jr. and Frances becomes Britain's oldest mum.
-Their son is retconned for the series' return in 2016.
-A good friend of Winston, Tam tends to be his 'double act' partner - Winston serves as best man at Tam and Frances’ wedding.
-Despite his nature, Tam occasionally demonstrates a more generous side, sometimes paying if the situation requires it.
-For example, in "One In, One Out", he uncharacteristically offers to buy his friends a round of drinks as they await news of Jack's potentially life-threatening operation.
+He marries the local librarian, Frances Kirkwood, in the episode "Ring".
+His materialistic attitude often causes a rift between himself and his wife, but, at 70, Tam becomes father to Tam Jr. and Frances becomes Britain's oldest mum.
+Their son is retconned for the series's return in 2016, with the couple celebrating only their second wedding anniversary in that year's episode "The Undrinkables".
+A good friend of Winston, Tam tends to be his 'double act' partner - Winston serves as best man at Tam and Frances's wedding.
+Despite his nature, Tam occasionally demonstrates a more generous side, sometimes paying if the situation absolutely requires it.
+For example, in "One In, One Out", he uncharacteristically offers to buy his friends a round of drinks as they await news of Jack's potentially life-threatening heart operation.